QuantEcon/lecture-julia.myst/_sources/dynamic_programming/discrete_dp.md

 fieldnames(typeof(results))
 ```

-The most important attributes are `v`, the value function, and `σ`, the optimal policy
+The most important attributes are `v`, the value function, and `sigma`, the optimal policy

 ```{code-cell} julia
 results.v